top of page

 Auxiliary Units sniper with Winchaest 74

-For details on the individual patrols of the Auxiliary Units and a collection of personal reminisacences of local volunteers, see the CART website.
-The present study is more focused on an analysis of the organisation as a whole.
+The present study is focused on an analysis of the organisation as a whole and attempt to dispel the mythology that has distorted the true significance of the organisation..
 Over the past 70 years a wide range of myths have grown up around the Auxiliary Units and these have become fossilised in the historical record.
-Such myths have taken on an emotional attachment, difficult to cast aside and are casually repeated both in print and over the internet, where accounts are often 'cut and pasted' from one account to the next and old, undated, texts are assumed to be up to date.
-The development of the Auxiliary Units mythology is now a topic in its own right and an early paper on the subject can be found HERE.
+Such myths have taken on an emotional attachment, difficult to cast aside and are casually repeated both in print and over the internet, where accounts are often 'cut and pasted' from one account to the next and old, undated, texts are assumed to be up to date without scrutiny or challenge.

 1) the official view of their role;